quintel/etmobile/README.md

 For example, if you wish to show "electric_vehicle.svg", the `icon` value should be "electricVehicle".

-If you add a new icon, be sure to add it's name to **src/images/choices/index.js**.
+If you add a new icon, be sure to add its name to **src/images/choices/index.js**.

 #### Choice `inputs`